tencentyun/intlcloud-documents/product/监控与管理/访问控制/用户指南/子账号或协作者安全设置_intl.md

 <tr><td>Disable</td></tr>
 </table>

 In **Security Settings**, you can only see what is displayed to a primary account.
-To change any configuration, you can make a request to the user who owns the primary account or a sub-user with CAM management permission to configure it in **CAM** -> **User**.
+To change any configuration, you can make a request to the user who owns the primary account or a sub-user with CAM management permission to configure it in **CAM** -> **User Management**.

 ## Enable MFA